MikeAxtell/ShortStack/README.md

 ```

 On my compute cluster using 6 threads this completes in about 9 minutes.
 All results are in the directory specified by `--outdir`, "ExampleShortStackRun".
 The outputs are described in the section below called "Outputs".

+# Vignettes
+More examples of common tasks can be found on the wiki at <https://github.com/MikeAxtell/ShortStack/wiki>

 # Outputs
 ## Results.txt